CD Universe: History

-CD Universe closed its doors in June 2024.
-By 15.
-June the website was bought, the logo slightly changed and is used to sell sexual content.
+CD Universe closed in June 2024.
+By 15 June the website was bought, the logo slightly changed and is used to sell sexual content.

 Charity work

 In September 2014, CD Universe began an effort to raise money for the well known and fiscally responsible charity called Room to Read.
 CD Universe supported Room to Read's goal of teaching every child to read and write, thus breaking the cycle of poverty.

 CD Universe also supported The American Red Cross.
 Visitors that donated using the link on their website had their donations matched by CD Universe.

 Website security

 CD Universe experienced a security breach in December 1999.
 Although this security breach was a major setback for the company and its customers' trust, CD Universe was able to stay in business and proceeded with an investigation.
 The hacker, however, a Russian known only by the name of "Maxus", was never caught.